eQubik/dsat2/README.md

 It's used to invoke the necessary Action's `takeAction()` method depending on the Execution implementation.

 4. You can start the Suite by providing an environment JSON config and Scenarios you want to test.
 Examples will be provided separately, and I will share the link here.
-5. If you call DSAT's `getSuiteResult()` method, execution will generate "results" folder were you will find the JSON file represents the result of the Suite execution.
+5. If you call DSAT's `getSuiteResult()` method, execution will generate "results" folder where you will find the JSON file represents the result of the Suite execution.

 Due to the high workload, writing a comprehensive documentation takes me a long time.
 I'm also working on a series of video tutorials to make it easier for you to start working with the DSAT.
 So, please stay connected and forget to follow me: